Preparing for your appointmentBy Mayo Clinic Staff

 - Ask a relative or friend to accompany you, to help you remember what the doctor says.

 Questions to ask your doctor

-- What is the most likely cause of my condition?
+- What's the most likely cause of my symptoms?

-- What kinds of tests do I need?
+- What kinds of treatments do I need?

 - What follow-up care will I need?

 - I have other health problems.
 How can I best manage these conditions together?

 In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask other questions during your appointment.